is a parallel scale out HA SAN file system

 HOW DOES IT WORK?

 LUNS created on storage arrays are permanently mounted on clients and are accessed in parallel.
 Directories/folders of the AVFS file system can be mounted as volumes.
 They are then called folder volumes.
-In AVFS LUN’s are called Data Locations.
-One or more LUNS can form a Data Location.
-When a file is accessed AVFS informs the client OS of the file data path for Data Location (DL) access.
-This path is to a single DL.
+On storage arrays LUN’s are created.
+In AVFS LUN’s are called Data Locations (DL).
+Each file in a folder volume has a path to a single DL.
+When a file is accessed AVFS informs the client OS of the file data path for DL access.
 It can be any DL.

 The Storage Manager page of the web interface is the page where the DL for the file data is determined.

-Files in a folder volume can have different paths for their data.
-When Balanced is selected this happens automatically.
+Different files in a folder volume can have different paths for their data.
+When Balanced is selected this happens using round robin.

 IS IT FAST?

 AVFS being a SAN does not influence data transfers.
 The total system performance is the sum of the performance of each of the storage arrays.
 Per client bandwidth can be as high as 20GB/s.
 Performance is determined by the storage array and DL which holds the file data, the network interface and the client workstation and application.
 The client application determines the number of files which can be queued and or are accessed in parallel.